SystemsApproach/private5g/cloud.rst

   *Configuration-as-Code*, using Helm Charts and Terraform Templates to specify how functionality is to be deployed and configured.

-* **Runtime Control** provides a means to manage services once they are operational.
-It defines an API that hides the implementation details of the underlying microservices (which in the case of Aether spans four Kubernetes applications and multiple clouds) is used to manage the provided services (5G connectivity in the case of Aether).
+* **Service Orchestration** provides a means to manage services once they are operational.
+It defines an API that hides the implementation details of the underlying microservices, and is used to manage the provided 5G connectivity service.

 * **Monitoring & Telemetry** is responsible for collecting, archiving, evaluating, and analyzing operational data generated by the